 - Expose the App as OPC UA or REST Server so that other services can access its data

 - Store the data in a database, e.g. by using TIMESCALE.INSERT

 Often, a Streamsheet consumes and produces streams.
 Nonetheless, neither an incoming nor an outgoing data stream are mandatory.
 For instance, Streamsheets which are calculated repeatedly and only produce streams are great for simulating sensors, machines, APIs and other data sources.
 On the other hand, sheets with pure dashboard and visualization functionality typically only consume streams without generating one on their own.

 Each Streamsheet consists of an Inbox and a Grid.

 As in a mail service, the Inbox marks the point where new messages arrive and queue in order of their arrival time before they are processed.
 Although the Inbox only displays up to a maximum of 100 messages on your client (your browser), an unlimited amount can be queued on the server.
 The structure and content of a message is given in full detail and presented as a JSON Object in the Payload section.
 Should the original data format not be JSON, the format is automatically converted.
-Via drag and drop some or all payload elements of incoming messages can be linked to the grid.
-Now, every time a new message arrives and the Streamsheet is calculated, the respective cells are updated.
+Via drag and drop some or all payload elements of incoming messages can be linked to the grid and create a READ() function.
+Now, every time a new message arrives and the Streamsheet is calculated, the respective cells are updated with new message data or set to #NA, if a message did not deliver the linked parameter.
 Message streams are connected to a Streamsheet by selecting a Consumer in the Inbox Settings.
 The name of the selected Consumer is then also shown above the Inbox.
 Consumers define incoming data streams (More on them under Consumers).